bunip91274/Personal-Finance-Tracker/README.md

 # Personal Finance Tracker

-A simple Python desktop app that tracks income and expenses, stores them in a CSV file, and visualizes spending as a pie chart using matplotlib.
+A simple Python desktop app that tracks expenses, stores them in a CSV file, and visualizes spending as a pie chart using matplotlib.

 ---